joinself/academy/docs/examples/advanced.md

 - **User Experience Matters**: Multi-device support and notifications are key to modern applications.
 - **You Are Ready to Build**: You have progressed from "Hello World" to production-ready patterns.

 Congratulations on completing the Joinself Academy examples!
-You now have the knowledge and practical experience to build the next generation of secure, decentralized applications. 🚀
+You now have the knowledge and practical experience to build the next generation of secure, decentralized applications. **Quick Start:**